 Your feedback helps us to make positive change at Queen Mary.
 There are lots of opportunities throughout the year to tell us about what’s going well and what could be improved.
 We encourage you to take these opportunities to have your say and make a difference for yourself and for future students.
 Find out more.

 We listen to your feedback and it’s taken very seriously.
 The results and comments from surveys and module evaluations are analysed and used to develop plans to make the student experience at Queen Mary the best it can be.
-Read our 'We listen' statements below for examples of the positive action we've taken in response to student feedback.
+Read our 'We listen' statements below for examples of the positive action we've taken in response to what you've told us.

 New laptop loans service

 We now have self-service kiosks in Mile End and Whitechapel Libraries for you to borrow laptops for up to eight hours.

 Longer opening hours at Mile End Library

 The Mile End Library is now open 24 hours a day, seven days a week, during term-time.
 We have also opened Mile End Library at weekends during the summer vacation to help postgraduate students study for their dissertations.

 Every student now has £10 free print credit for every year of study.